 King’s father changed both of their names from Michael to Martin Luther in honor of the protestant reformer.

 Youngest person, at the time, to win the Nobel Peace Prize.

-1948 - Is ordained as a Baptist minister
+1948 - Is ordained a Baptist minister

-1964 - Wins the Nobel Peace Prize.
+1964 - Is awarded the Nobel Peace Prize.

 1965 - Helps organize civil rights protests in Selma, Alabama.

 August 6, 1965 - Johnson signs into law the Voting Rights Act of 1965.